astoeckel/syde556-w20/README.md

 ---

 ### ⚠ Warning
-**All content in this repository is preliminary and subject to major changes unless explicitly linked at from the course website.**
+**All content in this repository is preliminary and subject to major changes unless explicitly linked from the course website.**

 ---